Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Polar divisor and reduction of Riccati foliations

 \begin{lemma} Let $H$ be an irreducible component of the polar divisor of $(P,\mathcal H)$.
 If $\pi^{-1}(H)$ is $\mathcal H$-invariant then the foliation $\mathcal H$ locally factors through a curve along $H$ minus its set of special points. \end{lemma}

-The proof is given in Section \ref{SecBasicLemma}.
+For the sake of completeness, we will give a short proof in Section \ref{SecBasicLemma}.
 By local factorization we mean the following.
-At any non special point $p\in H$, and for sufficiently small disk $\Delta\subset S$ tranverse to $H$ at $p$, there exists a neighborhood $U\subset S$ of $p$ and a a submersion $f:U\to\Delta$ with $f^{-1}(p)=H\cap U$ such that the Riccati $(P,\mathcal H)\vert_U$ over the neighborhood $U$ is biholomorphically equivalent to the pull-back of its restriction to $\Delta$ through a fibre bundle isomorphism.
+At any non special point $p\in H$, and for a sufficiently small disk $\Delta\subset S$ tranverse to $H$ at $p$, there exists a neighborhood $U\subset S$ of $p$ and a submersion $f:U\to\Delta$ with $f^{-1}(p)=H\cap U$ such that the Riccati $(P,\mathcal H)\vert_U$ over the neighborhood $U$ is the pull-back of its restriction over $\Delta$ through a fibre bundle isomorphism.
 In other words, the Riccati foliation is locally a product of a Riccati foliation over a disk by a disk (or a polydisk in higher dimension).
 In this situation, the isomorphism class of the Riccati foliation $(P,\mathcal H)\vert_\Delta$ is called {\it the transverse type} of $(P,\mathcal H)$ along the component $H$.

-\begin{remark}For a linear $\mathfrak{sl}_2$-connection $(E,\nabla)$, the corresponding Riccati foliation obtained by projectivization satisfies the assumption of Lemma \ref{L:trivializa} at a non special point $p\in H$ of the polar divisor if, and only if, the matrix connection $A$ of $\nabla$ in any local trivialization of $E$ satisfies $(dA)_\infty\le (A)_\infty$.
+\begin{remark}For a linear $\mathfrak{sl}_2$-connection $(E,\nabla)$, the corresponding Riccati foliation obtained by projectivization satisfies the assumption of Lemma \ref{L:trivializa} at a non special point $p\in H$ of the polar divisor if and only if the polar divisors of the matrix connection $A$ of $\nabla$ and its differential $dA$ satisfies in any local trivialization of $E$, $(dA)_\infty\le (A)_\infty$.
 In the case of simple poles, this just means that the pole is actually logarithmic. \end{remark}

+The following result follows from the existence of a canonical lattice (see \cite{Malgrange}) and is also proved in \cite{RH} for the Riccati setting.

-\begin{cor}[ \cite{RH} ] Let $ (\pi: P \to S,\mathcal H)$ be a Riccati foliation over a projective surface $S$.
-Up to birational bundle modification, we can assume that all irreducible components $H$ of $(\mathcal H)_\infty$ satisfy assumption of Lemma \ref{L:trivializa} and the Riccati foliation locally factors through a curve at the neighborhood of any non special point $p\in S$. \end{cor}
+\begin{prop}Let $ (\pi: P \to S,\mathcal H)$ be a Riccati foliation over a projective surface $S$.
+Up to birational bundle modification, we can assume that all irreducible components $H$ of $(\mathcal H)_\infty$ satisfy assumption of Lemma \ref{L:trivializa} and the Riccati foliation locally factors through a curve at the neighborhood of any non special point $p\in S$. \end{prop}

-We now explain how special points can be simplified by blowing-up.
+We now explain how special points can be simplified by blowing-up and finite flat morphism.